 The Paradise Valley Police Department is divided into two divisions, Administrative Services and Field Operations.
 The Chief of Police has overall responsibility and is held accountable for the entire department.

-- The Administrative Lieutenant oversees the day-to-day activities and internal planning of the Administrative Division and the Criminal Investigations Unit (CIU).
+- The Administrative Commander oversees the day-to-day activities and internal planning of the Administrative Division and the Criminal Investigations Unit (CIU).

-- The Field Operations Lieutenant oversees the day-to-day activities and internal planning of the Patrol Division and the Community Resource Officer (CRO).
+- The Field Operations Commander oversees the day-to-day activities and internal planning of the Patrol Division and the Community Resource Officer (CRO).

 The Administrative Division is responsible for the overall administrative functions of the Police Department.
 Examples include, but are not limited to, Criminal Investigations, front office operations, dispatch, records, 9-1-1 operations, fiscal planning and management, recruitment and personnel, facilities maintenance, and photo enforcement.
 The division is broken down into three sections: